w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

   1. [Assignments and secondary (validity) checks](#assignments--secondary-checks)
   2. [Chain Selection](#chain-selection)

-In the Inclusion Pipeline a parablock is made available (or unavailable) while in the Approval Process a parablock is checked if it is valid or not.
+In the Inclusion Pipeline, a parablock is made available (or unavailable), while in the Approval Process a parablock is checked if it is valid or not.

 ## Inclusion Pipeline